cal-itp/benefits/docs/deployment/README.md

 !!! warning

-    The following command will decrypt and download the `benefits` configuration from S3 into the directory from which it is run on your local computer.
+    The following command will decrypt and download the `benefits` configuration from S3 into the `.aws/config` directory on your local computer.
 Be sure this is what you want to do.

-To replicate the AWS configuration locally, fill in the appropriate values in your local `.env` file:
+To copy the AWS configuration locally, fill in the appropriate values in your local `.env` file:

 * for the AWS connection: